You’ve seen the photos. You’ve heard the stories. You’ve made the decision: you’re going to Uluru.

 And don’t forget the Sounds of Silence dinner and the AMAZING outback astronomy shows.

 Plus, you’ll definitely want to catch the sunrise and sunset on the Rock.
-You might even like to climb Uluru, although do be aware that the Traditional Owners ask that you don’t.

 There are LOTS of activities to choose from at Uluru-Kata Tjuta National Park – and you’ll want to do at least a couple to make sure you really do experience the Rock’s special magic.

 We recommend that you add ONE DAY minimum to your itinerary for seeing and doing the all major attractions and highlights.